 What are tired feet?

 Tired, aching legs or feet can affect anyone.
-However, it is more likely to occur in people with flat or high-arched feet.
 People who regularly suffer with tired feet can have a poorer quality of life as their ability to move is restricted by discomfort and soreness.

 What causes feet to feel tired?

-Even though many people are genetically predisposed to tired feet, other causes include:
+Some people may be genetically predisposed to tired feet, other causes include: